-You’re probably reading this because you have found yourself wondering ‘When should I buy gold?’ or ‘Should I buy gold now?’.
+You’re probably reading this because you have found yourself wondering ‘When should I buy gold?’ or ‘Is it a good time to buy gold?’.

 Deciding to hold gold in your portfolio is one of the best decisions you can make for your financial future.
 But, like all investments the price can go up, down or just hold steady and this makes it difficult to decide when is the right time to make your gold investment.